Homebrew/homebrew-bundle/Readme.md

 Unless the `--force` option is passed, formulae will be listed rather than actually uninstalled.

+### Check

+You can check there's anything to install/upgrade in the `Brewfile` by running:

+    $ brew bundle check

+This provides a successful exit code if everything is up-to-date so is useful for scripting.

 ## Note

 Homebrew does not support installing specific versions of a library, only the most recent one so there is no good mechanism for storing installed versions in a .lock file.